-International laws say it is illegal to carry sea turtle parts or products between countries.
-Thus most poaching is for local purposes only.
+There are international laws that make it illegal to carry sea turtle parts or products between countries.
+Thus most poaching is for local purposes.

-CITES - Convention on International Trade of Endangered Species, requires that countries who have signed up to CITES must prohibit any trade in sea turtles or anything made from them.
+CITES - Convention on International Trade of Endangered Species, requires that countries who have signed up to CITES to prohibit any trade in sea turtles or anything made from them.

-Individual countries may also have their own laws to protect sea turtles.
+Individual countries also have their own laws to protect sea turtles.

-INTERNATIONAL LAW & CITES CITES - Convention on international Trade of Endangered Species, requires that countries who have signed up to CITES must prohibit any trade in sea turtles or anything made from them.
-Individual countries may also have their own leves to protect sea turtles.
+INTERNATIONAL LAW & CITES CITES - Convention on International Trade of Endangered Spocies, requires that countries who have signed up to CITES must prohibit any trade in sea turties or anything made from them.
+Individual countries may also have their own laws to protect sea turties.
 SLIDE

-Slide 24 Patrolling beaches
+Slide 23 Patrolling beaches